Haiku Me Harder

 These sessions not only helped me identify areas for improvement but also validated the joy and engagement the game brought to players.

-Observation: During user testing, I noticed a recurring point of confusion: players were struggling to understand the 5-7-5 haiku format and how to correctly order the cards.
+Observations: During user testing, I noticed a recurring point of confusion: players were struggling to understand the 5-7-5 haiku format and how to correctly order the cards.
 Recognizing this as a usability issue, I returned to the drawing board to refine the visual hierarchy and interaction cues on each card.
 I explored multiple layout variations and introduced subtle design prompts to guide players through the haiku structure intuitively.
 After iterating on the design, I conducted another round of testing to validate the changes, resulting in a smoother, more engaging user experience.

 Box Design